turingschool/front-end-curriculum/lessons/independent-study/all-the-databases.md

 ### Getting started

 You need to install the JDK before you can install Neo4j.
 Type `javac -version` to see if you have it.
 If you don't you'll probably be prompted to install it.
 You can try that.
 I haven't.
-If you're already a user of [`brew cask`](https://caskroom.github.io/), just `brew cask install java`.
+If you're already a user of [`brew cask`](https://github.com/Homebrew/homebrew-cask), just `brew install java`.
 Otherwise, [download from here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)

 Then you can `brew install neo4j` and follow the instructions to start the server.